mukuljainx/mukul-jain/src/pages/posts/React-useEffect-The-basics-and-the-secrets/React-useEffect-The-basics-and-the-secrets.md

 ### Optimize using the dependency array

-There might be a case where you don't want it to run the useEffect on specific condition for this useEffect (all the hooks) have another parameter known as dependency array, where you can specify the dependent parameter like `[count]`, useEffect will trigger only if `count` changes and cleanup method too.
+There might be a case where you don't want it to run every time but on specific condition for this useEffect (all the hooks) have another parameter known as dependency array, where you can specify the dependent parameter like `[count]`, useEffect will trigger only if `count` changes and cleanup method too.

 ### Empty dependency array